PINNsFailureRegion Localization and Refinement through White-box AdversarialAttack: Related works and contributions

-The main contributions of this paper are three folds: \begin{enumerate} \item We propose an effective adversarial training scheme to adaptively refine PINNs on failure regions. \item We design a regression attack method for PINNs based on projected gradient descent (PGD) attack method, which is commonly used in classification adversarial attack task. \item We implement AT-PINN to solving several challenge PDEs encounted by vanilla PINNs and prove its efficiency in capturing temporal causality and irregular spatial characteristics, including multi-scale behavior, sharp or oscillatory solutions. \end{enumerate}
+The main contributions of this paper are threefold: \begin{enumerate} \item We propose a white-box adversarial attack refinement strategy, namely WbAR, to accurately locate failure regions and adaptively refine PINNs. \item We prove the adversarial attack is more beneficial than pure random walk in locating high-residual regions and give an upper bound for the generalization error of the model under WbAR. \item We implement WbAR to solve several challenging PDEs encountered by vanilla PINNs and demonstrate its efficiency in capturing irregular spatial characteristics, including multi-scale behavior, sharp or oscillatory solutions. \end{enumerate}